jrwarwick/nms-mfd/README.md

  - custom display: simple PoI list, system > planet > surface coord. shareable .
 Some kind of foreward-and-backward portal code cross-referencing

+ - custom display: galaxy.html with name, galactic plane and rough diagram, and distance from gravitational center.

  - custom display: simple To-Do/task list. shareable.
 Obivously the game has lots of great streamlined, guided features in this category, but when you have some big building or RP project, nice to have an option.

  - custom display: irc/matrix/xmpp/discord channel "feed" .
 A "comms" screen. in shared mode: a red-alert/panic button which alerts all other tuned in players.